yuanzhongshang/GIFT/docs/documentation/04_GIFT_Example.md

 betax <- weightconvert(weightlist)
 ```

-### 2. Read the beta vector, corresponding se vector and LD matrix from GWAS data.
+#### Step 2: Read the beta vector, corresponding se vector and LD matrix from GWAS data.
 The function `pre_process_twostage` can convert common summary statistics and LD matrix format to match GIFT input.
 Specifically, this function is fexible to handle association test output from plink (.qassoc), GEMMA (.assoc.txt) and SAIGE (.txt).
 While, this function is also fexible to handle LD matrix either from a matrix or a long format such as h5 format.
 The example data is same as the section from GWAS data above in [page](https://yuanzhongshang.github.io/GIFT/documentation/03_data.html).
 Note that, the two-stage version of GIFT often requires the in-sample LD matrix.
 If we cannot have the in-sample LD matrix, it can be also calculated from the reference panel data (e.g., 1,000 Genomes project), it would be better to ensure the ethnicity of the reference panel is consistent with that of the analyzed data.
 ```r
 #### load summary statistics from GWAS data (e.g., the plink output)